Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: Results

 \subsubsection{Fine-tuning Results}

-Linear evaluation cannot fully reflect the capabilities of pre-trained models, as normally the models can be further finetuned with the data of downstream tasks.
-Finetuning experiments are conducted on the tasks of multi-label audio event classification (AS-2M, AS-20K and FSD50K), Spoken command recognition (SPCV2) and speaker identification (VOX1).
+Linear evaluation cannot fully reflect the capabilities of pre-trained models, as normally the models can be further fine-tuned with the data of downstream tasks.
+Fine-tuning experiments are conducted on the tasks of multi-label audio event classification (AS-2M, AS-20K and FSD50K), Spoken command recognition (SPCV2), speaker identification (VOX1) and musical instrument classification (NSYNTH).
 We compare with two groups of prior methods: supervised methods and self-supervised methods.
 The results are shown in Table \ref{tab:finetune_result}.

-\textbf{ATST-Frame outperforms ATST-Clip.} After finetuning, the performance of ATST-Frame is better than ATST-Clip on four out of five tasks.
+\textbf{ATST-Frame outperforms ATST-Clip.} After fine-tuning, the performance of ATST-Frame is better than ATST-Clip on five out of six tasks.
 As mentioned above, ATST-Frame does not explicitly learn clip-level representation during pre-training.
 However, fine-tuning allows the adjustment of the pre-trained parameters to fit a specific downstream task.
 ATST-Frame is pre-trained by maximizing the agreement of frame-level embeddings, which is more fine-grained and challenging compared with ATST-Clip.
 This may help ATST-Frame to learn more sophisticated knowledge and network parameters (such as the self-attention parameters), which happen to be a better initial setting for fine-tuning even on clip-level downstream tasks.

 \textbf{Comparison with supervised methods.} The proposed ATST-Frame outperforms the supervised methods on AS-2M, AS-20K and SPCV2.
 The proposed ATST-C2F model further improves the performance, and outperforms the supervised methods on all tasks.
 This is encouraging for the field of audio self-supervised learning, as we no longer need to annotate audio data for pre-training when we want to further scale up the dataset.
 Compared with supervised pre-training, self-supervised pre-training does not suffer from the problem of inaccurate and erroneous labels.